emkshv/telegram-llm-assistant/README.md

 [![Rust](https://github.com/emkshv/telegram-llm-assistant/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/emkshv/telegram-llm-assistant/actions/workflows/rust.yml)

-A minimalistic ChatGPT-powered Telegram assistant written in Rust.
+A minimalistic Telegram assistant with customizable LLM API providers.
 It has a very simple installation process: download the binary for your architecture and run it.
 It will create an Sqlite3 database file, run migrations and start the bot.

 Built with: